jubishop/logviewer/README.md

 - Optimized column widths with expanded text area for log messages
 - Date, file, and function names in monospace font
 - Color-coded tags for easy categorization

+## Interactive Features

+Once the HTML file opens in your browser, you can:
+- Use the dropdown in the header to dynamically filter log entries by minimum level
+- Filter changes are applied instantly without page reload
+- Entry counts update automatically to show how many entries match the current filter
+- Command line level acts as the initial data set - browser filtering works within those entries

 ## Development